Abdoelbahli/Tadla-Plain-Agri-ML/README.md

 ## Overview

 Tadla-Plain-Agri-ML is a machine learning project designed to analyze and provide insights into agricultural data from the Tadla Plain region.
 The project leverages data science and machine learning techniques to improve agricultural practices and decision-making processes.

+## Features
+List the key features of the project, such as: